jon-jacky/PyModel/samples/README.md

 ===============

 There is a directory for each sample, including a *README* with more information about that sample.

+The most thoroughly explained sample is [Socket](Socket), which demonstrates several PyModel techniques for modeling and testing systems that exhibit nondeterminism, concurrency, and asynchrony.

 The samples are:

 - *abp*: models the *alternating bit protocol*, a simple network